mpeeples2008/ArchNetSci/_book/index.md

 * Spread the word to your friends and colleagues
 * Share links to these online resources on social media using the [#archnetworks](https://twitter.com/search?q=%23archnetworks&src=typed_query) hashtag
-* Please cite the book *and* the Online Companion if you use methods or code from this document
+* Please cite the book *and* the Online Companion if you use methods or code from this document.
+[Citation Info](https://github.com/mpeeples2008/ArchNetSci/blob/main/CITATION.bib)
 * Star the [GitHub project repository](https://github.com/mpeeples2008/ArchNetSci) and contribute to the project
 * [Join the Computational Archaeology Discord](https://discord.gg/Z9UXwjASM5) and invite other interested people
 * Share articles, teaching resources, data, or other archaeological network materials for posting on our associated website [(archnetworks.net)](https://archnetworks.net)